-The Maxima ML-3500 Series ultraviolet lamps use advanced micro discharge light (MDL) technology plus a filter and bulb/reflector to deliver up to 10X the UV-A output of conventional HID inspection lamps.
-With these lamps, NDT inspectors can see small surface defects, hydrocarbon contamination and other flaws.
-All bulbs have a rated life of 2,000 hours.
-Instant on/off/restrike eliminates lamp warm-up and reduces inspection time.
-The lamps produce virtually zero emission of hazardous UV-B and emit minimum visible light.
-The series is available in 120-, 230-, 240- and 100-volt AC versions, as well as in battery-operated versions that include a 12-volt, 7-amp per hour rechargeable battery that will operate the lamp for two full hours.
+The Maxima ML-3500 Series ultraviolet lamps use micro discharge light (MDL) technology, plus a unique filter and bulb/reflector, to deliver up to 10 times the UV-A (365nm) output of conventional HID inspection lamps.
+With these lamps, NDT inspectors can see surface defects, hydrocarbon contamination and other flaws that escape less powerful lamps.
+The lamps are available in 120 volts, 230 volts, 240 volts and 100-volt AC versions, as well as battery-operated versions that include a 12-volt, 7 amp/hr rechargeable battery, which will operate the lamp for two hours.
 A battery charger and carrying case are included.

 The Model E2 leak testing instrument has a built-in Micro-Flow sensor (IGLS) and two levels of fill/balance for faster test cycles.
 The device allows the operator to remotely monitor leak tests over a network, using the E2 Ethernet connection and Leak–Tek program Version 5.0.
 The unit has a touch screen with graphical color display.
 The instrument is for use in pressure applications with leak rates from 0.1 cubic centimeter per minute.